AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/manage-asset-rules-permissions.md

 ## Manage default permissions for new asset rules

-You can edit the default user roles and permissions added to a asset rules when it is created.
+You can edit the default user roles and permissions added to a asset rule when it is created.

 1. From the left pane, select **Data Management** > **Asset Rules**.